-Central Agencies Branch
+Central Agencies and Attorney General's Branch

-Attorney General Branch (AGB) provides policy and financial advice on: law and justice, including law enforcement, federal courts and tribunals, legal aid, human rights, native title and insolvency; home affairs, including, disaster relief and emergency assistance, and payments to Australian victims of terrorism overseas; and the arts.
+CAAB also coordinates work on Commonwealth-State issues and provides policy and financial advice on: law and justice, including law enforcement, federal courts and tribunals, legal aid, human rights, native title and insolvency; home affairs, including, disaster relief and emergency assistance, and payments to Australian victims of terrorism overseas; and the arts.

 First Assistant Secretary: Mark Thomann

 The Social Policy Division (SPD) advises the Minister for Finance and the Government on policy and financial matters in the areas of families, health, housing, community services, Indigenous affairs, aged care, veterans' affairs, and government service delivery (including through Centrelink, Medicare Australia and the Department of Human Services).
 SPD has three branches: